 ARTICLE X – MEETINGS

-1. Meetings of the Council will be held as determined by the Council.
-Locations of Council meeting s will rotate among membership, as designated by a vote of the Council.
+- Meetings of the Council will be held as determined by the Council.
+Locations of Council meetings will rotate among membership, as designated by a vote of the Council.
 A planning meeting shall be held annually.

-3. This Constitution and any By-laws approved by the Consortium may be amended by a two-thirds vote at any meeting or in writing by a two-thirds vote of the Consortium members.
+- This Constitution and any bylaws approved by the Consortium may be amended by a two-thirds vote at any meeting or in writing by a two-thirds vote of the Consortium members.

 ARTICLE XI – COMMITTEES AND TASK FORCES

-4. Each member library will appoint one staff member with required professional competence to each committee.
+- To ensure broad representation, each member library will appoint one staff member with required professional competence to each committee, to the extent practicable.
 Each committee shall appoint a committee chair.
-The terms for committee chairs and members will begin with the ULAC fiscal year.
+The terms for committee chairs and members will begin with the UALC fiscal year, unless otherwise requested by the committee.
 The Council Chair will appoint a member of the Council to serve as a liaison to each committee.

-5. Task Forces may be formed by the Council or by committees with Council approval to address specific, short-term projects.
-Representation on Task Forces shall be consistent with the provisions of sub-paragraph 4, immediately above.
+- Task Forces may be formed by the Council or by committees with Council approval to address specific, short-term projects.
+Representation on task forces shall be consistent with the provisions of paragraph 4 above.

 ARTICLE XII – FUNDS